-- the legal name or Australian Business Number (ABN) of the business the apprentice is employed by; and - apprentice name; and - a date range aligning with the claim period end date; and - gross wage amount.
+- the legal name or Australian Business Number (ABN) of the business the apprentice is employed by; and - apprentice name; and - a date range aligning with the claim period end date.

-2.5 Apprenticeship administration for the purposes of the New Energy Apprentice Support Payment
+2.7 Apprenticeship administration for the purposes of the KAP

-(a) Suspensions and cancellations
+Suspensions and cancellations

-An Australian Apprentice is not eligible to claim a New Energy Apprentice Support Payment while they are in a period of suspension or have cancelled their Australian Apprenticeship.
+An Australian Apprentice is not eligible to claim a KAP payment while they are in a period of suspension or have cancelled their Australian Apprenticeship Journey.

-Where an Australian Apprentice, following a period of suspension or cancellation of less than 12 months, recommences their Australian Apprenticeship in the same qualification and occupation with either the same or a different employer, who commits to offering clean energy occupation opportunities, the Effect date for the next available claim will be extended by the number of days the Australian Apprentice was in suspension or cancelled.
+Where an Australian Apprentice, following a period of suspension or cancellation, recommences their Australian Apprenticeship Journey, the Effect date for the next available claim will be extended by the number of days the Australian Apprentice was in suspension or cancelled.

-An Australian Apprentice can claim up to a maximum of \$10,000 for one Australian Apprenticeship Journey, regardless of the number of Training Contracts (or returns from suspension or cancellation), where there is no change to the qualification or occupation.
+An Australian Apprentice can claim up to a maximum of \$10,000 for one Australian Apprenticeship Journey, regardless of the number of Australian Apprenticeships (or returns from suspension or cancellation) within that journey.

-(b) Early completions
+Early completions

-Where an Australian Apprentice successfully completes the Australian Apprenticeship prior to the claim period end date, the Australian Apprentice will not be eligible for the next scheduled instalment of the New Energy Apprentice Support Payment.
+Where an Australian Apprentice successfully completes the Australian Apprenticeship Journey prior to the claim period end date, the Australian Apprentice will not be eligible for the next scheduled instalment of the KAP, they will however be eligible for the completion claim.
+For example, if an Australian Apprentice successfully completed prior to the 36 month claim period end date they would not be eligible for the 36 month payment but would still receive the completion payment.

-A completion payment is made when the Australian Apprenticeship has been successfully completed.
-This payment may coincide with another payment instalment if the Australian Apprentice happens to complete their Australian Apprenticeship on the last day of a Claim period.
+A completion payment is made when the Australian Apprenticeship Journey has been successfully completed.
+This payment may coincide with another payment instalment if the Australian Apprentice happens to complete their Australian Apprenticeship Journey on the last day of a Claim period.